Aephir/HomeAssistantConfig/README.md

 ____
 EVERYTHING IS A WORK IN PROGRESS.
 LOT'S OF STUFF IS COMMENTED OUT WHILE I TRY DIFFERENT THINGS.
 THAT'S NOT LIKELY TO CHANGE ANY TIME SOON :-)

-Some additional scripts, files that contain sensitive information (but where I want to save a "template"), etc. can be found in my [miscellaneous](https://github.com/Aephir/Miscellaneous) repo.
+Some additional scripts, files that contain sensitive information (but where I want to save a "template"), etc. can be found in my [additional files](https://github.com/Aephir/Home_Assistant-Accessory-files) repo.

 **Hardware**
 * [Fujitsu Esprimo q520](https://sp.ts.fujitsu.com/dmsp/publications/public/ds-esprimo-q520.pdf) running almost everything described below.